ebmdatalab/registry_scrapers_parsers/README.md

 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/NTR%20(Netherlands)
 **Strategy:** Interact with the hidden API to get the full database behind the registry

-CTRI - Built and Partially Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CTRI%20(India)
+CTRI - Built and Tested:
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CTRI%20(India)
 **Strategy:** Brute force visit all the possible URLs and scrape the html.
 Currently the scrape of all possible data does not work.
-We have a lighter weight scraping function available that only grabs what we need.
+We have a lighter weight scraping function available that only grabs what we need for our projects at present.
 A lighter footprint version of this scraper is potentially in the works.

 DRKS - Built and Tested
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/DRKS%20(Germany)
-**Strategy:** Breifly uses Selenium to grab some information to inform the rest of the scrape which visits each trial page and gets the html
+**Strategy:** Briefly uses Selenium to grab some information to inform the rest of the scrape which visits each trial page and gets the html

 PACTR - Built and Tested
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/PACTR%20(Africa)